ckeditor/ckeditor5/docs/framework/guides/overview.md

 The framework is made of several [npm packages](https://npmjs.com).
 Each package is available in the `/packages` directory of the https://github.com/ckeditor/ckeditor5 repository.

-A complete list of official packages that constitute the framework is available in the [main repository's README](https://github.com/ckeditor/ckeditor5#packages).
+A complete list of official packages that constitute the framework is available in the [CKEditor 5 repository's README](https://github.com/ckeditor/ckeditor5#packages).

 There are a few groups of packages: